simgislab/m-d.me/notes/jungruev-route-tibet-en/index.md

 On the 20th, after crossing the Tsaglan-Daba Pass, we had lunch on the bank of the Tsaglan (Chog-La) River.
 In the evening, we continued on and, having crossed the Pombochen (Pen-bo-cheng) River, camped on its northern bank.
 Here we caught up with our companions who had left on yaks seven days earlier.

-On the 21st, ascending the Gologiin-Daba (Go-La) Pass, we saw the golden rooftops of Tsü from afar.
+On the 21st, ascending the Gologiin-Daba (Go-La) Pass, we saw the golden rooftops of Tsu from afar.
 Dismounting from our horses, we bowed three times.
-Upon seeing the golden rooftops of Tsü in the distance, we were overjoyed that we had safely arrived, and tears flowed from our eyes.
+Upon seeing the golden rooftops of Tsu in the distance, we were overjoyed that we had safely arrived, and tears flowed from our eyes.

 <a id="id1">1</a> Overview of manuscripts describing journeys to Tibet, available in the Mongolian collection of the Manuscript Department of the Institute of Oriental Studies of the USSR Academy of Sciences, was prepared by us for the yearbook "Countries and Peoples of the East" ("Strany i narody Vostoka").